Penpix of likely Australia squad for World Cup finals

 Defenders:

 Matthew Spiranovic (Western Sydney Wanderers) Age 25; 17 caps.
 Following stints in Germany, Japan and Qatar, a move to A-League side Western Sydney Wanderers has paid dividends.
 Has quickly established himself as one of competition's top defenders.
-Tall and strong in the center of defense, but also has the poise and awareness to create from the back.
+Tall and strong in the centre of defence, but also has the poise and awareness to create from the back.

 Luke Wilkshire (Dynamo Moscow) Age 32; 79 caps.
 Long-time defensive stalwart will compete with Ivan Franjic for starting right-back spot.
 World Cup hopes took a blow when left out of the squad for the friendly against Costa Rica, and was an unused substitute against Ecuador.
 Regularly plays the full 90 minutes for Dynamo Moscow.